 pfSense software is installed in VMware, it detects it and automatically sets

 100, which should work fine in nearly all cases with VMware

-To adjust this setting, add a line to
+To adjust this setting, add the following line, with the new value, as a Loader Tunable:

 GPS Time Synchronization¶

 To aid in maintaining an accurate clock, GPS time synchronization is also provided by pfSense software on supported hardware.
 Certain serial or USB GPS devices are supported, and in combination with external time servers, they can help keep the clock accurate.
 For more detail, see NTPD.